JoaquinAcuna97/vending-machine-/README.md

 I prefer to put all the test in the tests/ directory, that lives in the project directory to separate them from the code.

+I’ll be using SQLite, a portable database that stores data in a single file by default (www.sqlite.org/index.html).
+This is convenient, compared to more complex database systems, because i can start from scratch by deleting the file if something goes wrong.
 ### Design